CodeYourFuture/JavaScript-Core-1-Coursework-Week1/README.md

 # Homework

-Like learning a musical instrument, programming requires daily practise.
+Like learning a musical instrument, programming requires daily practice.

 The exercises are split into two folders: `mandatory` and `extra`.
 All homework in the `mandatory` section **must** be completed for homework by the following class.
 The `extra` folder contains exercises that you can complete to challenge yourself, but are not required for the following class.